indykiss/DataStructures-Algos/System design practice/Sys_des.md

 # Database

+* Relational database management system (RDBMS) *
+Good for organizing data items into tables.
+Also good for ACID compliance.

+A- Atomicity.
+Each transaction is all or nothing.
+C- Consistency.
+Any transaction will bring the DB from one valid state to another.
+I- Isolation.
+Executing transactions concurrently has the same results as if the transactions were executed serially.
+D- Durability.
+Once a transaction has been committed, it will remain so.

+Scaling a RDBMS can be done a few ways:
+- primary/secondary replication
+- primary/ primary replication
+- federation
+    - splits up databases by function. instead of a single monolithic DB, you can have multiple DBs (1 for users, 1 for products, etc)
+    - Good for scaling, but more complex.
+        - Complex: not effective if schema needs huge tables
+        - Need to update application logic to know which tables to read/ write
+        - More hardware needed
+- sharding/ partitioning
+    - distributes data across dif. databases such that each only manage a subset of the data.
+Ex for users DB- as more users are added, more shards are added to the cluster.
+    - good for scaling but adds complexity
+        - update application logic to know which DB shards to work with
+        - data distribution can be lopsided. more data in one shard than others. rebalancing adds complexity. using a consistent hashing method helps
+        - adds hardware
+- denomalization
+    - Improve read performance at expensse of write performance
+    - Duplicates data on massive tables to avoid expensive joins.
+Super fast to read.
+    - A lot of NoSQL is based on just throwing everything into a single table.
+    - But tables r duplicated
+- SQL tuning
+    - Tightening up the schema
+        - Make sure to use effective data types.
+Not saving too much extra.
+Ex using a long when can use int
+        - Avoid using large blobs if not needed
+    - Use good indices
+        - Columns that you are querying (SELECT *) could be faster with indices
+        - Indices usually represented with self-balancing B-tree
+        - Placing an idx keeps data in memory, more space
+        - Writes might be slow bc index needs updating
+    - Avoid expensive joins
+        - Denormalize if needed
+    - Partition tables
+    - Tune the query cache

+* NoSQL *
+Collections of data items represented in a key-value store, document store, wide column store, or a graph DB.

+Data is denormalized and joins are done in the application code.

+NoSQL is generally not ACID compliant and favors eventual consistency (two DBs aren't immediately consistent with each other, but will be eventually).

+BASE is used to describe the properties of NoSQL.
+Chooses availability over consistent-- eventual consistent is not real time consistency.

+BASE = basically available, soft state, eventual consistency.

+When picking a NoSQL solution, need to pick what type:

+- Key-value store
+    - It's a hash table.
+O(1) reads and writes
+    - High performance, good for simple data models and rapidly changing data (caches)
+    - Only limited set of operations
+- Document store
+    - Centered around documents (JSON, binary) where a doc stores all info for a given object
+    - Doc stores provide APIs or a query language to query based on the internal structure of the doc itself
+    - Ex: MongoDB
+- Wide column store
+    - Data is stored in columns, that might be grouped in column tables/ super column families
+    - Used for very large data sets
+    - High availability and high scalability
+    - Ex: Cassandra, Bigtable
+- Graph database
+    - Each node is a record and there are connection between nodes that represents relationships.
+    - Good to represent complex relationships with many foreign keys or many-to-many relationships.
+    - High performance for complex relationships like social networks.
+    - New.ish, not wide spread.

+SQL vs NoSQL
+- Choose SQL for:
+    - Structured data
+    - Strict schema
+    - Relational data
+    - Need for complex joins
+    - Clear patterns for scaling
+    - Index lookups are fast
+NoSQL:
+    - Semi structured data
+    - Dynamic or flexible schema
+    - Non-relational data
+    - No complex joins
+    - TBs or PBs of data
+    - Data intensive workload
+    - Exs of time to use NoSQL: clickstream, leaderboard or scoring data, temporary data like shopping cart, frequently accessed tables, metadata/ lookup tables

 Vertical scaling - make 1 server bigger.
 Easy, but single point of failure and can only make it so big.

 Horizontal scaling - lots of smaller servers.
 More complex managability, but more efficient.
 Redundancy built in.
 Will also need load balancer.
 Cloud makes this easier.
 Kubernetes/ hadoop are exs of horiztontal scaling.
 App can be global bc cloud based data centers are all over.

+# Cache
+Types of caches:
+- Client caching
+- CDN Caching
+- Web server caching
+    - ie Reverse proxies can do this
+- Database caching
+- Application caching
+    - In memory caching like Redis are key-value stores.
+    As all caches, need data invalidation strategy, like LRU or LFU.
+-

+# Asynchronism

+# Communication
+- HTTP
+- Transmission control protocol (TCP)
+- User datagram protocol (UDP)
+- Remote procedure call (RPC)
+- Representational state transfer (REST)

+# Security

 # Data conversions
 8 bits -> 1 byte